0xBlackBunnies/projectHulk/README.md

  • Ubuntu

 # Suggestions/Feedback:

- • Please feel free to write us back on any facing issue or for any new idea that may help us in improving the script.
+ • Please feel free to write us back if you are facing any issue or for any new idea that may help us in improving the script.